 Japan: Go.
 Away.

 Interpreter: It's nice that you have such interesting pursuits, but please pursue them at your own residence.

 - Hilariously inverted in Secret Six.
-One of their members has infiltrated a cult while the others are standing by and communicating by radio.
-Alice gets found out, and Jeannette wants to go in to save her.
+Black Alice has infiltrated a cult while the others are standing by and communicating by radio.
+She gets found out, and Jeannette wants to go in to save her.
 Bane refuses, since acting too early would compromise their mission.

 Jeannette: Please tell the large gentleman that I am about to ignore his orders, most respectfully.

 Catman: Bane?
 Jeannette says you should go &^%$ yourself.
 We're going in.

 - The Simpsons: A Scottish film the family watches on a plane has the actors' flowery insults translated into more polite and sophisticated phrases.

 Man: Ach, ye wee soft jessies have spilt me wee larger!
 [Pardon me, sir, but you have spilt my adult beverage.]

 Man 2: The lord take ye for a dimmock, ye airy tweezer!
 [We strongly condemn your harsh appraisement.]

 - In one Bloom County strip, Steve Dallas dictates a letter to a deadbeat (and evidently quite violent) client who has yet to pay his legal fees.
 Opus, who's taking the dictation, changes it from a profanity-laced tirade to a gentle reminder.